vwalsh86/programming-exercises/README.md

    See reference for further info on Python: https://anaconda.org/anaconda/python
 4. Download & install Visual Studio Code to use Python within

-## Topic 1: Fibonacci & Topic 2: Surname.py
+## Fibonacci & Surname
-Topic 1: Basics of programming & Topic 2: State, variables and statements Completed exercises for these weeks and the comments from the Discussion Forum for these tasks.
+Topic 1: Basics of Programming
+Topic 2: State, variables and statements
+<em>Completed exercises for weeks 1 & 2, including my comment from the Discussion Forum for these tasks.</em>

-## Topic 3: Collatz script.py
+## Collatz Script
 Topic 3: Conditions, loops and flow control
-Exercise - build a script for the collatz conjecture theory
+<em>Write a single Python script that starts with an integer and repeatedly applies the Collatz function (divide by 2 if even, multiply by three and 1 if odd) using a while loop and if statement. </em>

-## Topic 4: Project Euler 5.py
+## Project Euler Problem 5
 Topic 4: Lists
-Exercise - Project Euler: Problem 5
+<em>Write a Python program using for and range to calculate the smallest positive number that is evenly divisible by all of the numbers from 1 to 20.</em>

-## Topic 5: Iris Data Set.py
+## Iris Data Set
 Topic 5: Input and output
-Exercise - Iris Data Set print-out
+<em>Write a Python script that reads the Iris data set in and prints the four numerical values on each row in a nice format.</em>

-## Topic 6: Factorial function.py
+## Topic 6: Factorial Function
 Topic 6: Functions
-Exercise: Factorial Function
+<em> Write a Python script containing a function called factorial() that takes a single input/argument which is a positive integer and returns its factorial.
+You should, in your script, test the function by calling it with the values 5, 7, and 10.</em>

+## References:
+Wikipedia
+Python website
+Markdown guide
+Markdown wikipedia